A mirage to your eyes and a true world wonder. I only hope the rest of the world does not discover the magic temples on the plains of Bagan.

 Inside the Kyat Kan Kyaung cave monastery.
 It was pitch dark, this light is from my flash and I was allowed to shoot the picture because there were no monks inside just then.

-The city of Bagan is now called Old Bagan and has no real city structure, it’s more of a village.
+The city of Bagan, now Old Bagan, has no real city structure.
+It’s more of a village.
 It rests on the bank of the Ayeyarwaddy River, the mighty river flowing almost the entire north-south length of Myanmar.
 Old Bagan makes, along with the other riverside towns of Nyaung U to the east and New Bagan to the south, up the inhabited parts of the Bagan.
 In between this triangle and a bit further inland there is a large plain, covered by trees and cultivated by local peasants.

 Paved roads connect the towns and the airport (making a square), and the outside world.
 The plain is dotted with ancient religious buildings by the thousands.
 Dirt roads criss-crosses this territory and some of the innermost temples are even possible to visit by car or minibus.
 There is hardly any public transportation between the towns, and nothing across the plain in between.
-Visitors are left to rent a bicycle (battery types have become increasingly popular) or a horse-cart for the day.
+Visitors rent bicycles (battery types have become increasingly popular) or a horse-cart for the day.
 Some even walk although I would suggest you will find the bicycle a lot more practical.

 Bagan has no tuk-tuk kind of transportation, motorcycles are not allowed to take foreigners and you are basically left with having to rent a (quite expensive) private car with a driver if you want to make your visit comfortable.
 I had a bike one of the days, and a private chauffeur-driven car the other day.
 I would suppose the transportation issue (a hassle) is about to change as a matter of necessity as the number of tourists are due to explode over the next few years.

 The hot-air balloons seen on a lot of photographs, are seasonal means of “transportation”.
 There were none in August, during my visit.